OliOliKT/MediLingo/README.md

 **GitHub repository**

 We have a **main** repository.
 This is where the final app is placed.
+You should not touch this repository or merge any changes to it.
 Then we have a **development** repository.
-This is the branch you create a new branch from and push to when you are done.
+This is the branch you create a new branch from.
+When you have pushed your changes to your own branch you then merge your branch with this one.

  - **Create new branch:** Go to GitHub repository > Click on branch name > Click "View all branches" > Click "New branch".
  - **Create local Git repository:** Create folder on computer > Navigate to folder in repository > Type "git init"
  - **Clone from specific branch:** In your newly initialized folder you can add folders for each branch.
 Create a folder with your branch name, navigate to it in the terminal, and use the following command to clone the repository inside this folder: *git clone -b <your_branch_name> https://github.com/OliOliKT/MediLingo.git*
- - Now you can open the new branch in Visual Studio Code and make your changes in the code.
-When you are done you can use the following commands: *git commit -m "message"* and *git push* to add it to the remote repository
+ - Now you can open the new cloned repository branch in Visual Studio Code and make your code changes.
+ - When you are done you can use the following commands: *git commit -m "message"* and *git push* to add it to the remote repository.
+However, it would be preferred if you used the integrated Git interface in Visual Studio Code, where you can click *"Commit"* and then *"Sync changes"*.
+ - When the changes are pushed to your remote repository, GitHub will prompt you to make a pull request.
+You should do this, and set it so you merge your branch with the development branch - NOT the main branch.

+**Useful Git commands**
+ - **git branch -vv:** See which remote branches your local branches are connected to.
+ - **git remote -v:** Show remote repositories.
+ - **git branch --set-upstream-to=origin/remote_branch_name local_branch_name:** Change your remote branch (the GitHub branch you push to)

 **Backend**